Learn the best techniques for ensuring you receive an accurate blood pressure reading, at home or in the doctor’s office, with my guidelines.

 3. Position Yourself Properly

-The stethoscope bell—or sensor—should overlay the brachial artery, which is at the inside of the bend of your elbow, where a pulse can usually be found
+- The stethoscope bell—or sensor—should overlay the brachial artery, which is at the inside of the bend of your elbow, where a pulse can usually be found.

 For standardization and accuracy, blood pressure should be taken exactly the same way every time.
+It's best to take a blood pressure reading an hour after awakening, before breakfast.

 However, if you are monitoring your blood pressure at home, I recommend taking blood pressure tests at different times throughout the day and averaging your readings to get the best sense of what your current pressure is.
 Doing this is important because blood pressure fluctuates over the course of the day, and you don’t want all of your readings to be taken at a time when it’s naturally high or low.